These are the explanatory notes to accompany your bill.

 All non-domestic property rateable values are reassessed at revaluations.

-The most recent revaluation took effect from 1 April 2017.
+The most recent revaluation is taking place with effect from 1st April 2023.
 Revaluations ensure that business rates bills are up-to date, more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.
-The next revaluation is due for 2023.
+The next revaluation after this is due to be in 2026.

 Seasonal holiday accommodation